Glaucoma

 Diagnosis

-Fundus examination is required for diagnosis, along with visual field testing (confrontational visual field testing is not sufficiently accurate to diagnose) and measurement of intraocular pressure.
-Most persons with POAG will have an untreated intraocular pressure above 21 mmHg at some point in the disease, compared with a normal intraocular pressure of about 15.3 for women and 15.5 for men.[13],[14] Not all patients with elevated IOP will go on to develop glaucoma.
+Fundus examination is required for diagnosis, along with visual field testing (confrontational visual field testing is not sufficiently accurate to diagnose) and measurement of IOP.
+Most persons with POAG will have an untreated IOP above 21 mm Hg at some point in the disease, compared with a normal IOP of about 15.3 for women and 15.5 for men.[14][15]
+Not all patients with elevated IOP will go on to develop glaucoma.

-The American Academy of Ophthalmology describes POAG as chronic, asymmetrical or bilateral, with the following:[15]
+The American Academy of Ophthalmology describes POAG as chronic, asymmetrical, or bilateral, with the following:[16]

 • Optic disc or retinal nerve fiber layer damage (thinning or notching in the optic disc rim, defects in the nerve fiber, progressive changes).